 7. Apple taste testing: Set out all varieties of apples, sliced, and served alongside pairings: nut or seed butter, honey, grass fed cheese, cinnamon, etc. Let them decide what flavors they like most.

 8. Books: Next time you go to the library, give them a challenge to find their favorite book on food.
 There are so many wonderful and beautiful books out there that educate all about fruits and veggies.

 9. The last and most important tip for building your own health nut?
 In the end, kids will eat what you eat.
 We must be the example we set for our younger generation.
 If we show that we feel our best when we eat our best, we are creating a home that sets the stage for long term awareness.

 Thanks so much to Megan and Katie for stopping by and sharing with us today.
-As the mama of two kiddos who tend to eat little more than fruit and cheese, I can use all the help I can get!
+As the mama of three kiddos who tend to eat little more than fruit and cheese, I can use all the help I can get!

 We’re making progress though, C and I have been talking a lot lately about how we get the good things our bodies need (protein, vitamins, and nutrients) from our food and he’s really getting into the science of it all.
 “What does this give my body mommy?” is a regular dinner time game these days!